 Criteria Conformance Level Remarks and Explanations 302.7 With Limited Manipulation.
 Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that does not require fine motor control or simultaneous manual operations.
 Supports iOS includes Accessibility features to assist users who do not have fine motor control and can't perform simultaneous actions easily: Switch Control allows users to control iPhone using an adaptive device such as a switch, a joystick, the space bar on a keyboard, or a single tap on the Multi-touch trackpad.
 AssistiveTouch which is designed to allow users to control iPhone, perform gestures like a pinch, multi-finger swipe, or use Siri without fine motor control.
-Touch Accommodations which is designed to allow users to control how iPhone responds to touch by modifying its response to duration and frequency of touch events.
-Back Tap which allows users to configure and trigger convenient tasks, when the back of the iPhone is tapped.
-Double tap and triple tap can be used.
+Touch accommodations which is designed to allow users to control how iPhone responds to touch by modifying its response to duration and frequency of touch events.
 Dictation which is designed to allow users to speak into any text field using the built-in microphone and have the text transcribed back.
-Sticky Keys which is designed to allow a series of single key presses to be interpreted as a multiple keystroke combination.
-Slow Keys which is designed to put a delay between when a key is pressed and when it is accepted by the system.
+Full keyboard access allows users to completely navigate the system using only the keyboard or device that acts as a keyboard.
+This includes using Tab and arrow cursor keys to navigate, and the ability to assign hot keys to commands that open system preferences, Dock, control center, Notification Center, Apple Pay, and trigger SOS.
+Sticky keys which is designed to allow a series of single key presses to be interpreted as a multiple keystroke combination.
+Slow keys which is designed to put a delay between when a key is pressed and when it is accepted by the system.
 Adjustable keyboard repeat delay which is designed to prevent accidental entry of multiple single keystrokes.
 Customizable keyboard commands allow users to assign a keyboard combination to any menu item that doesn't already have one assigned or change an existing combination, for a specific application or for the entire system.
-Users can also reassign modifier keys to make them easier to reach.
-Gestures such as flick, drag, pinch, and tap can be used.
+Users can also